-The undersigned limited partner of Spinnaker Royalty Company, L.P., a Texas limited partnership (the "Partnership"), does hereby constitute and appoint and , duly authorized officers of the general partner(s) of the Partnership, as proxies, with full power of substitution and hereby authorizes the proxies or any of them to represent the undersigned and to vote the partnership interests listed below as indicated hereon at the special meeting of the Partnership to be held on , 2002, and any adjournments thereof.
+The undersigned limited partner of Spinnaker Royalty Company, L.P., a Texas limited partnership (the "Partnership"), does hereby constitute and appoint William Casey McManemin and H.C.
+Allen, Jr., duly authorized officers of the general partner of the Partnership, as proxies, with full power of substitution and hereby authorizes the proxies or any of them to represent the undersigned and to vote the partnership interests listed below as indicated hereon at the special meeting of the Partnership to be held on December 30, 2002, and any adjournments thereof.